crunchy-devops/jenkins-pic/README.md

   cd jenkins-pic
   source venv/bin/activate
   pip3 install docker-compose
+  docker-compose --version
 ```
-### Using the lts jenkins version, the jenkins home is a docker volume
+Using the lts jenkins version, the jenkins home is a docker volume
 See in the docker-compose file jenkins volume and services

 ## Launch all containers